chuazy94/zy_blog_2/_posts/2021-06-15-euros-prediction-md2.md

 <em>Weighted xG (0.923 - <span style="color:blue">1.17</span>) /
 <em>Weighted xGA (<span style="color:red">0.777</span> - 1.74)

 Turkey did not have the best game against Italy mustering an xG of only 0.4.
 They did however show defensive solidarity for the first half.
 Wales would be a much easier outfit to face as they did not provide much threat in their game against Switzerland.
-If not for Danny ward's heroics, the results could have been really bad.
+If not for Danny Ward's heroics, the results could have been really bad.
 Although Turkey has a lower xG compared to Wales, they have shown the ability to convert their chances better than the Welsh.
 We fancy Turkey to edge this encounter. **Turkey 2-1 Wales**.

 ### Group A : Italy vs Switzerland
 <em>Weighted xG (<span style="color:blue">2.30</span> - 2.13) /